denisecase/pro-analytics-ai/backend/D_storage_layer/raw_docs/pro-analytics-01/03-repeatable-workflow/04b-activate-and-run-jupyter-notebook.md

-# 04b-activate-and-run-jupyter-notebook.md
+# 🔵 04b-activate-and-run-jupyter-notebook.md

 This page explains how to run Jupyter notebooks in VS Code.
 When we execute code in a Jupyter notebook, the kernel runs the code interactively, allowing us to test, visualize, and document our analysis step by step.

 A notebook is a web based interactive environment commonly used for exploratory data analysis (EDA) and more.

+## Important Note

+Use this only when your project uses **Jupyter notebook (`.ipynb`)** files.
+If your project only uses Python script (`.py`) files, you will not need this.

 ## Before Starting